jimmy181211/jimmy181211/README.md

 - Building commissioned websites for WUYIGE (DAXIN) Guangzhou Branch and DaxinSuian.
 - Continuing to develop Calmanta, GlyphTempo, and SocketSight and prepare them for release via my company Gamma Acc.
 - Developing a research paper from "Intro to ML" coursework.
 Preparing it for publication is part of the course assessment.
 The paper examines why keyboard-based text entry may remain important as input methods evolve, and provides the research motivation for GlyphTempo.
-- Developing GlyphTempo from a typing-training academic proposal created at the Shorelight's JHU program (summer 2026).
 - Deepening my foundations in AI and software engineering.

 ## Selected Projects

 ### [Calmanta](https://gammaacc.com/)

-An approval-first AI companion for reviewing and drafting online replies, with risk classification, local data storage, and human approval before content is sent or posted.
+An approval-first AI companion for reviewing and drafting online replies, with risk classification, cloud/local data storage, and human approval before content is sent or posted.
 Planning experiments to evaluate the product's ideas and effects.

 ### [GlyphTempo](https://glyphtempo.com/)

 An adaptive English QWERTY typing assessment and practice research prototype.
-It grew from a typing-training proposal at Shorelight's JHU program and records timing and correction behavior locally to guide practice.
+It grew from a typing-training proposal at Shorelight's JHU program.
+I am planning experiments to test the product's ideas and effects.
 ### [SocketSight](https://github.com/jimmy181211/connection-watcher)

 A Windows tool for rule-based local TCP connection monitoring, with configurable checks, process context, CSV logging, and user-controlled feedback.

 ### [DataStructureVisualiser](https://github.com/jimmy181211/DataStructureVisualiser)

-An interactive Python/Tkinter tool for visualizing core data structures, including stacks, queues, hash maps, max-heaps, red-black trees, and AVL trees.
+An interactive Python/Tkinter tool for visualizing core data structures, including stacks, queues, linked-lists, hash maps, max/min-heaps, red-black trees, and AVL trees.

 ## Other Projects